devonwiersma/devonwiersma.github.io/_pages/About.md

 *​English* is my native language, but I also speak fluent *Pig-Latin* as well as some essential *French*.
 I know how to read the Korean alphabet too (I just might not be able to tell you what it means).

-In my free time I have too many hobbies to count, including (but not exclusive to): Photography, Illustration, 3D Printing, Electronics and Streaming!
+In my free time I have too many hobbies to count, including (but not exclusive to): *Photography, Illustration, 3D Printing, Electronics and Streaming*!

 You can Feel free to reach out and let's have a chat :)